alshedivat/al-folio/_posts/2023-04-10-vae_priors.md

     </div>
 </div>
 <div class="caption">
-    Each subplot is a barplot for the value of the latent embedding for a sample image under our VAE framework.
+    Each subplot visualizes the latent representation for a sample image under our VAE framework.
 </div>

 And yea with that I think I illustrated what I set out to at the start of this whole thing.
 I should also note that spike and slab and normal of course aren't the only choices you have when designing your VAE's - there's a world of choices out there for you depending on the applications of your model.
 For instance you can actually model a subset of your latent space as a categorical random variable, maybe encoding information which is discrete in nature for your high dimensional dataset.
 There's a lot of cool choices to be made so don't restrict yourself to the normal-normal-normal model :)